 It is very powerful to also look at the same table but with one row for each campaign.
 This allows you to evaluate campaigns across advertising platforms and lets you see what campaigns drive the most sales for your business.

-You should create a dashboard with graphs of your key metrics so that you can detect issues, see trends and anticipate where the results for the week or month will end up.
+You should create a marketing dashboard with graphs of your key metrics so that you can detect issues, see trends and anticipate where the results for the week or month will end up.

 The most common option is to use Excel.
 The drawback of this is that it is a very manual process.
-You set up a structure in Excel and then manually upload CSV files from each ads channel and Google Analytics every time you want to look at up to date data.
-As a result this is usually only done once a month at smaller companies and once a week at larger companies.
+You set up a structure in Excel and then manually upload CSV files from each ads channel and Google Analytics every time you want to look at up-to-date data.
+As a result, this is usually only done once a month at smaller companies and once a week at larger companies.

-It is really important to have up to date aggregated performance data and teams that are on top of their customer acquisition tend to update their spreadsheets every day, even it if is tedious and time consuming.
+It is really important to have up-to-date aggregated performance data and teams that are on top of their customer acquisition tend to update their spreadsheets every day, even it if is tedious and time-consuming.

 Another drawback of Excel is that the spreadsheets can get a bit unwieldy after a while and are hard to maintain and share.

 Business intelligence (BI) tool

 Larger businesses tend to rely on a business intelligence tool rather than Excel.
 This is a more scalable solution and easier to collaborate in.
 Many BI tools also have automatic connections to Adwords, Facebook, and Google Analytics.
 However, most other ads channels have to be imported via CSV.
 Furthermore, there is no structure to merge analytics data with advertising data or create a hierarchy of markets.
 As a result, it can take a substantial effort to set up and maintain a BI tool.